salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

     === "Answer"

         ```matlab linenums="1" title="Updated IF ELSE statement"
-        IF RESPONSE == ""
+        if RESPONSE == ""
             student = "absent"
-        ELSE
+        else
             student = "present"
-        END
+        end
         ```
         Here, when *`RESPONSE`* is empty, *`student`* is set to "absent".
 If  *`RESPONSE`* contains anything,  *`student`* is set to "present".

 #### Organizing Multiple ELSE IFs

 It is important to remember that in an IF ELSE statement, each expression is evaluated sequentially.
 Once an expression evaluates to TRUE (or a non-zero number), all subsequent expressions are ignored.
-So, when you are creating an IF ELSE statement, it is critical to think about the order of the expressions to make sure each expression gets it's fair shake.
+So, when you are creating an IF ELSE statement, it is critical to think about the order of the expressions to make sure each expression gets its fair shake.

 The following example contains multiple expressions to test the property of a number stored in *`x`*.
 Here we make extensive use the [**`mod`**](https://www.mathworks.com/help/matlab/ref/double.mod.html){target="_blank"} function, which returns the remainder after division (modulo operation).
 This is a very useful function to help identify even or odd numbers , or even perfect squares and powers of two (1).
 { .annotate}